 To defend a complaint or summons, you must file a Form 10B Notice of Reply response within 14 days.
 If the matter is identified as urgent, a formal response is not required.
 The Form 10A Complaint or Summons will indicate a time for appearance before the court, which you must attend.

-Any fees for your application to the Magistrates’ Court of Victoria Federal Jurisdiction will be equivalent to those at VCAT.
+Any fees for your application to the Magistrates’ Court of Victoria federal jurisdiction will be equivalent to those at VCAT.
+Refer to the

 Resources and further information